California R&D Tax Credit – All You Need to Know

 What is the fixed base percentage for R&D in California?

-In California, the fixed base percentage for the Research and Development tax credit is determined as the lesser of the percentage of the taxpayer’s aggregate qualified research expenses for the years from 1984 to 1988, or 16%.
+The fixed base percentage for California’s Research and Development tax credit is the lesser percentage of the taxpayer’s aggregate qualified research expenses from 1984 to 1988, or 16%.

 Does California conform to R&D capitalization?

-California does not conform to the federal rules for capitalization under IRC Section 174 under the Tax Cuts and Jobs Act.
-The difference between federal and California state tax laws can lead to discrepancies in taxable income and tax liability for businesses.
+California does not conform to the federal capitalization rules under IRC Section 174 of the Tax Cuts and Jobs Act.
+The difference between federal and California state tax laws can lead to discrepancies in taxable income and business tax liability.

 Does California follow IRC 174?

 No!
-While the federal rules under IRC 174 require capitalization and amortization of research and development expenses over five years, California allows for the immediate expensing of research and development costs.
+While the federal rules under IRC 174 require the capitalization and amortization of research and development expenses over five years, California allows for the immediate expensing of these costs.

 What is a gross receipt for California R&D credit?